 Voting shall commence on Friday at 8pm and close on Saturday at midnight.
 Declaration shall follow on Sunday between noon and 5pm.

-Declaration of results shall happen at a physical meeting within 24 hours of closure of voting, but during daytime.
+Declaration of results shall happen at Annual General Meeting to be conducted within 24 hours of closure of voting, but during daytime.

 Proxies and corporate members shall be declared and communicated to the committee 7 days to voting.
 Corporate members shall vote through their representatives and in accordance with the voting slots allocated to the group depending on their numbers